redtexts/texts/pannekoek_1914_great_european_war.md

 behind Austria stands Germany.

-Austria is the advance guard which opens the way for Germany into Asia, where Germany on account of the Bagdad railroad has large capitalist interests.
+Austria is the advance guard which opens the way for Germany into Asia, where Germany on account of the Baghdad railroad has large capitalist interests.
 In Asia Minor and Armenia, German and Russian expansion came into contact with each other.
 It was only by the threats of Germany that the Czar was forced a year ago to desist from a plan to conquer Armenia.